 DAY 1 – SYDNEY OPERA HOUSE AND HARBOUR BRIDGE

 If you too have been dreaming of Sydney for years, the first destination on your itinerary of Sydney will be the Opera House.
-The world famous building is wonderfully located at water’s edge within the bay, facing the other majestic monument, the Harbour Bridge.
+The world famous building is wonderfully located on the waterfront within the bay, facing the other majestic monument, the Harbour Bridge.
 Hop off at Circular Quay station to get there.
 From here you can take several walks along the bay and enjoy the views from many angles.

 Not far from the Opera House you can chill out at the Sydney Royal Botanical Garden, the typically huge green area where native Australian plants are displayed.
 A nice panoramic point is Mrs Macquarie’s Chair.
 This is where we watched the well-known New Year’s Eve Fireworks from (video below).
 Next to Harbour Bridge is the neighbourhood of The Rocks, great for a cocktail or dinner by night.